 What is enjambment?
 Here’s a quick and simple definition:

-Enjambment is the continuation of a sentence or clause across a line break without any terminating punctuation mark, such as a comma or period.
+Enjambment is the continuation of a sentence or clause across a line break.
 For example, the poet John Donne uses enjambment in his poem "The Good-Morrow" when he continues the opening sentence across the line break between the first and second lines: "I wonder, by my troth, what thou and I / Did, till we loved?
 Were we not weaned till then?"

 Some additional key details about enjambment:

 Sometimes, whether or not lines of poetry are enjambed or end-stopped will be obvious because the punctuation (or lack of punctuation) will make it obvious.
 But punctuation is not always a good guide to enjambment: it's better to judge whether a line is enjambed by its syntax.

 For instance, take these lines from Romeo and Juliet, where the second and fifth line are end-stopped, and lines one, three, and four are third are enjambed:

 Take him and cut him out in little stars,

 And he will make the face of heaven so fine

 That all the world will be in love with night

 And pay no worship to the garish sun.